kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

    over [nominal typing](https://en.wikipedia.org/wiki/Nominal_type_system) as this is what supports duck typing in Python.

-#### Mapping Types
+#### Mapping types

 Syntax for mapping types follows: `MappingType[KeyType, ValueType]`.
 For example, `typing.Dict[str, str]` indicates that the type is a dictionary with string keys and string values.

-For parameter types, consider using `typing.Mapping` or `typing.MutableMapping`.
-If the function accepting the mapping type does not need to mutate the mapping, `typing.Mapping` provides more flexibility than `typing.MutableMapping` (which implements methods like `pop`, `update`, `clear`).
+For parameter types, consider using `Mapping` or `MutableMapping`.
+If the function accepting the mapping type does not need to mutate the mapping, `Mapping` provides more flexibility than `MutableMapping` (which implements methods like `pop`, `update`, `clear`).

 For example,